cncf/wg-serverless/workflow/spec/spec.md

 <img src="media/event-state-exclusive-false.png" with="400px" height="260px" alt="Event state with exclusive set to false"/>
 </p>

-If correlation between multiple events cannot be establieshed with the events correlationToken (if the event state is the starting state for example).
-You can use the "payloadCorrelationKeys" property to defined elements of the event payload that need to match between all defined events the state is waiting for.
-This is partifularly useful if the event state is the workflow starting state
+In the case where the event state is a workflow starting state and a correlation token has not been established yet. you can take advantage of the "payloadCorrelationKeys" property.
+It is used to defined elements of the event payload that need to match between all defined events the state is waiting for.
+This property does not have much value in the cases where the event state is an intermediate workflow state, or if exclusive is set to "true", as then correlation should be established with the event correlation token.
-(rather than an intermediate state), as in those cases the event correlation token may not have been established yet.

 The following figure illustrates how events are matched if the event state is a starting state, exclusive is set to false and the use of the "payloadCorrelationKeys" property.